-Mini John Cooper Works GP concept wings it in Frankfurt
+MINI John Cooper Works GP Concept Headed to Production in 2020 | Digital Trends

 While the concept car picks up where previous pocket rockets with GP badging left off, the company chose not to release technical specifications.
 Gauges for the oil and coolant temperature suggest the concept isn’t part of the brand’s electrification strategy, and the lack of a clutch pedal in the driver’s footwell tells us it’s equipped with an automatic transmission.
 The driver can select gears manually using shift paddles mounted on the steering wheel.

-“The Mini John Cooper Works GP concept is all about the unfettered feeling of driving and levels of performance found in motor sport competition.
-This is driving fun in its purest form,” affirmed BMW board member Peter Schwarzenbauer.

 Launched in 2006 and 2012, respectively, the two previous John Cooper Works GP-badged models were each a massive hit among enthusiasts.
-It’s safe to assume the nameplate will return in the coming years, and the concept is a preview of what it will look like, but don’t expect the assortment of the fins, wings, and spoilers to make the transition from concept to production.
+While the concept is a preview of what the next-generation 2020 production model will look like, don’t expect the assortment of the fins, wings, and spoilers to make the transition from concept to production.
+Mini is keeping details of the final production version, like the price, to itself for now.

+While the John Cooper Works GP shows that Mini hasn’t given up on old-school performance, the automaker also plans to launch its first all-electric model in 2019.